DewitteRuben/frp/README.md

 # Release

-Make sure to update the version.txt and availableVersions.txt files to reflect the latest versions
+Make sure to update the `version.txt` and `availableVersions.json` files to reflect the latest versions

 ## Build and publish current version